joshfrench/om-wiki-fork/Documentation.md

 always a map.

-In your implementation if you wish to detect prop transitions you must use `om.core/get-props`.
+In your implementation if you wish to detect prop transitions you must use `om.core/get-props` to get the previous props.
 This is because your component constructor function is called with the updated props.

+Note:: You cannot update local component state in this method.
+If you wish to change local state in response to prop changes use IWillReceiveProps.

 ### IDidUpdate